 LeMoyne-Owen College is an annual review institution; therefore, SAP is checked annually (at the end of each spring semester).
-A student is considered to be in good academic standing if he or she has earned at least 70% of all attempted credit hours and has a cumulative GPA based on the escalating scale (see escalating scale below) at the end of each spring semester.
-We will use standard rounding rules on any SAP measurements for both qualitative and quantitative components (i.e., round up .5 and higher, round down if below .5).
+A student is in good academic standing if he or she has earned at least 67% of all attempted credit hours and has a cumulative GPA based on the escalating standard (see the escalating scale under Progress standards) at the end of each spring semester.
+We will use standard rounding rules on any SAP measurements for both qualitative and quantitative components (i.e., round up.5 and higher, round below if below .5).

 LOC students must be aware of the differences in our Academic Policies versus their eligibility to receive financial aid funds.
 Students who are on financial aid suspension may be eligible to enroll at the college.
-The College has established Quantitative (Pace) standards that define a minimum rate of progress toward a degree.
+The College has established Quantitative pace standards that define a minimum rate of progress toward a degree.
 This rate also requires students to achieve a certain Qualitative (Grade-Based) grade point average at the end of each spring semester.
-Any student receiving state and federal financial aid must also earn at least 70% of all attempted hours.
+Any student receiving state and federal financial aid must also earn at least 67% of all attempted hours.
 Consequently, a student could be on probation academically but not be eligible for state and federal financial aid.
 Students are reviewed at the end of the academic year (after spring semester).
-Students who do not earn at least 70% of all attempted hours and earn the minimum GPA and upon a successful written appeal through the Academic Honors, Standards and Selection Committee (AHSSC) Academic Honors, Standards and Selection Committee (AHSSC) academic Honors, Standards and Selection Committee to receive federal financial aid for one semester.
+Students who do not earn at least 67% of all attempted hours, earn the minimum GPA and upon a successful written appeal through the Financial Aid SAP Appeals committee can continue to receive federal financial aid for one semester.
 At the end of that semester, if the student does not meet the academic standards, federal financial aid is suspended.